bstadick/MauiNUnitRunner/README.md

 - Exploring loaded tests by namespace, class, and method.
 - Running tests and test cases individually or by namespace, class, or method.
 - Viewing overall results and individual results with details.
+- Saving test results to a file.
-- Writes output of test results to the console as tests are ran.
+- Ability to write the output of test results to the console as tests are ran.
 - Running tests on a background thread, leaving the UI thread available to perform other work.
   - This can also help avoid deadlock situations when a test requires the UI thread.
 - Supports all major platforms supported by .NET MAUI.